← /for/

 Scratch for QuickBooks Online

-Pull your QuickBooks Online records into local files so your AI can audit the books and propose cleanup, without direct API access to your accounting system.
-Read-only today, publish-back on the way.
+Pull your QuickBooks Online records into local files so your AI can audit the books and fix the records.
+You review every change as a diff and write back only what you approve.
+Tax tables stay read-only.
 Try it now free → or book a demo with Curtis

 The books drift over a quarter.
 Customer and vendor records go inconsistent, invoices and bills accumulate, and by the time an audit looms you are clicking through entities one screen at a time to figure out what needs fixing.
 An AI could read all of it and tell you, but pointing one straight at QuickBooks means handing a model live API access to your accounting system, and even then it sees a few records at a time, never the whole ledger.

 Scratch takes the other path.
 It pulls your QuickBooks Online records down to files on your computer, all 23 entity types, and your AI reads and reasons over every one of them there.
-It audits the books, drafts cleanup proposals, and writes summary reports as files you read alongside the originals.
-QuickBooks is read-only today, so nothing the AI does touches your live company file.
-It proposes, you review.
-Publish-back is on the roadmap.
-Scratch is the companion app to Whalesync: Whalesync keeps your tools in sync, and Scratch is where you audit and plan the cleanup first.
+It audits the books, drafts the cleanup, and rewrites the records that need fixing, in the copy, never the live company file.
+Every change comes back as a word-level diff next to the original, and nothing writes back until you approve it, per record.
+Scratch is the companion app to Whalesync: Whalesync keeps your tools in sync, and Scratch is where you clean the books up first.

 How it works

 1. Scratch pulls your QuickBooks records into local files.
-Customers, vendors, employees, invoices, bills, payments, estimates, items, accounts, journal entries, 23 entity types in total, all come down to a folder on your computer.
-This is read-only.
-Nothing touches your live company file.
+Customers, vendors, employees, invoices, bills, payments, estimates, items, accounts, journal entries, 23 entity types in total, all come down to a folder on your computer, one file per record.
+Nothing in QuickBooks changes at this step.

 What teams use it for